Determinantal Point Processes for Coresets: Coreset theorems

-Let us first compare our results with Thm.~\ref{thm:iid} obtained in the iid setting.
-A few remarks are in order: \begin{enumerate} \item setting $\beta$ to 1 and $\pi_i$ to $\alpha\sigma_i$ in Thm~\ref{thm:main_mDPP}, the minimum number of required samples is $\frac{32\mathfrak{S}^2}{\epsilon^2} (\log{n} + \log{\frac{4}{\delta}})$, to compare to $\mathcal{O}(\frac{\mathfrak{S}^2}{\epsilon^2}(d'+\log{(1/\delta)}))$ of Thm~\ref{thm:iid}, where $d'$ is the pseudo-dimension of $\Theta$. $n$ being the number of balls of radius $\frac{\epsilon \langle f\rangle_\text{opt}}{6 \gamma}$ necessary to cover $\Theta$, it will typically be $\frac{\epsilon \langle f\rangle_\text{opt}}{6 \gamma}$ to the power of the ambient dimension of $\Theta$ (similar to $d'$).
-Both forms are very similar, up to the dependency in $\epsilon$ and in $\langle f\rangle_\text{opt}$ of the log term.
-This difference is due to the fact that coreset theorems in the iid case (see for instance~\cite{bachem_practical_2017}) take advantage of powerful results from the Vapnik-Chervonenkis (VC) theory such as the ones detailed in~\cite{li_improved_2001}.
-Unfortunately, these fundamental results are valid in the iid case, and are not easily generalized to the correlated case.
-Further work should enable to reduce this small gap. \item Outliers are not naturally dealt with using our proof techniques, mainly due to our multiple use of the union bound that necessarily englobes the worse-case scenario.
+Let us first compare these results with Theorem~\ref{thm:iid} obtained in the iid setting.
+A few remarks are in order: \begin{enumerate} \item setting $\beta$ and $\alpha$ to $1$ in Corollary~\ref{cor:opt_DPP}, that is, setting each $\pi_i$ exactly to $\sigma_i$, the minimum number of required samples is $\frac{32\mathfrak{S}^2}{\epsilon^2} (\log{\eta} + \log{\frac{4}{\delta}})$, to compare to $\mathcal{O}(\frac{\mathfrak{S}^2}{\epsilon^2}(d'+\log{(1/\delta)}))$ of Theorem~\ref{thm:iid}, where $d'$ is the pseudo-dimension of $\Theta$. $\eta$ being the number of balls of radius $\frac{\epsilon \langle f\rangle_\text{opt}}{6 \gamma}$ necessary to cover $\Theta$, it will typically be $\frac{\epsilon \langle f\rangle_\text{opt}}{6 \gamma}$ to the power of the ambient dimension of $\Theta$ (analogous to $d'$).
+For instance, in the $k$-means case, $d'=dk\log{k}$ (see footnote~\ref{fn:2}), whereas, as shown later in Section~\ref{sec:DPP_for_kmeans}, $\log{\eta}=dk\log{\left(\frac{12\rho\gamma}{\epsilon\langle f\rangle_\text{opt}}+1\right)}$ where $\rho$ is the diameter of the minimum enclosing ball of the data $\mathcal{X}$.
+Up to the $\log$ term, $d'$ and $\log\eta$ are the same.
+The difference observed in the $\log$ term is due to the fact that coreset theorems in the iid case~\citep[see for instance][]{bachem_practical_2017} take advantage of powerful results from the Vapnik-Chervonenkis (VC) theory, as detailed in~\cite{li_improved_2001}.
+Unfortunately, these fundamental results are valid in the iid case only, and are not easily generalized to the correlated case.
+Possible improvements to reduce this small gap could take advantage of chaining arguments in correlated contexts such as in~\cite{baraud_bernstein-type_2010}, in order to improve over the repeated loose union bounds we have used in the proof. \item Outliers are not naturally dealt with using our proof techniques, mainly due to our multiple use of the union bound that necessarily englobes the worse-case scenario.
 In fact, in the importance sampling estimator used in the iid case (Eq.~\ref{eq:imp_sampling_est_iid}), outliers are not problematic as they can be sampled several times.
 In our setting, outliers are constrained to be sampled only once, which in itself makes sense, but complicates the analysis.
-Empirically, we will see in Section~\ref{sec:experiments} that outliers are not an issue. \item Finally, our results take \emph{only} into account the inclusion probability of the DPP, that is: the diagonal elements of $\ma{K}$.
-These theorems are thus valid for any choice of non-diagonal elements (provided $\ma{K}$ stays semi-definite positive with eigenvalues between 0 and 1).
-As we will see with the following variance argument: a smart choice of $\ma{K}$'s non-diagonal elements will necessarily improve our results, thus outperforming the iid setting. \end{enumerate}
+Empirically, we will see in Section~\ref{sec:experiments} that outliers are not an issue. \item The DPP coreset theorems obtained are in a sense disappointing: they do not show that the concentration is tighter in the DPP case than in the iid case.
+They are in fact limited by the current state-of-the-art in concentration of strongly Rayleigh measures~\citep{pemantle_concentration_2014}.
+On the bright side, our results take \emph{only} into account first-order inclusion probabilities: the $\{\pi_i\}$'s; meaning that these DPP sampling theorems are valid for any choice of higher-order inclusion probabilities (encoding the correlation between samples).
+We will now see how these extra degrees of freedom enable to provably decrease the variance of the cost estimator, compared to the iid case. \end{enumerate}